mn-mde-edfi/MDE-EdFi-Documentation/README.md

 #### Migration of Custom Descriptor Tables
 Within the **2022-23 MDE Ed-Fi Documentation** folder, the MDE MNIT Team has undertaken a migration of our custom descriptor tables from the Data Mapping Matrix to a suite of CSV files that are automatically exported from our Ed-Fi database(s).
 These can be viewed in the **2022-23 MDE Ed-Fi Documentation/descriptorTables** folder.
 See [the about descriptor tables document](/2022-23%20MDE%20Ed-Fi%20Documentation/descriptorTables/AboutDescriptorTables.md) for more information.

-As of **August 22, 2022**, this migration has been finalized; the custom descriptor tabs have been removed from the "final" Data Mapping Matrix for School Year 2022-23.
+As of **August 22, 2022**, this migration has been finalized; the custom descriptor tabs have been *removed* from the "final" Data Mapping Matrix for School Year 2022-23.
 Older versions of the Data Mapping Matrix still have them, but those are no longer being maintained.
-Refer to the data in the [descriptor tables folder](/2022-23%20MDE%20Ed-Fi%20Documentation/descriptorTables) from now on.
+The data in the [descriptor tables folder](/2022-23%20MDE%20Ed-Fi%20Documentation/descriptorTables) should be used as the "source of truth" reference.

 ## Additional Documentation
 We will also use this repository to store additional documentation and links that may be useful to Districts and Vendors.
 See the following:
 - [Descriptors and Resources](descriptors_resources.md).
-This document contains additional information about specific descriptors and data resources that can prove useful in understanding the system.
+This document contains additional information about specific descriptors and data resources that can prove useful in understanding MDE's Ed-Fi implementation.
 - [Transactional Update Procedures](transactional_updates.md) covers some of the core concepts of updating records with individual transactions in lieu of bulk uploads, including some examples from Ed-Fi to illustrate.
-- Additional Documentation is available on [MDE's Ed-Fi Documentation page](https://education.mn.gov/MDE/dse/datasub/edfi/doc/)
+- Additional Documentation, particularly useful to districts/LEAs, is available on [MDE's Ed-Fi Documentation page](https://education.mn.gov/MDE/dse/datasub/edfi/doc/)

 ### Language Academic Honor Documentation
 **Postponed until after school year 2022-23**.
 Language Academic Honor information was previously collected from districts via a Microsoft Word Form in aggregate.
 For more information about this collection, we encourage vendors to visit: